varletjs/varlet/packages/varlet-ui/src/themes/docs/en-US.md

 </template>
 ```

-Inject the `text color` and `background color` variables recommended by the component library to control the overall color
+Inject the `text color` and `background color` variables recommended by the component library to control the overall color.

 ```css
 /* playground-ignore */